Who is the Official Receiver (OR) and what powers do they have?

 Once the winding up is complete and if there is no evidence of misconduct, the OR will notify Companies House, who will formally dissolve the company three months after they receive this notice.
 This means that the company will no longer exist and will be struck off the Companies House list of registered companies.
 If you don't want it to get to this stage then perhaps you should look at a creditors voluntary liquidation.
 This brings the affairs of the company to an orderly close without having to involve the court or the official receiver.

 The Official Receiver (OR) will also report to creditors which is usually a short report as it is normally small companies that cannot afford to put the company into liquidation via an insolvency practitioner.
-The fact that Carillion's liquidation is being carried out by the OR is extremely unusual.
+The fact that Carillion's liquidation was carried out by the OR is extremely unusual.